-Futuristic designs are soon becoming an inherent part of our lives, designed and built to promise comfort and luxury to its users.
+Futuristic designs are soon becoming an inherent part of our lives, designed and built to promise comfort and luxury to their users.
 Projects like the underwater hotel to come up in Dubai, Korea’s futuristic city, and luxurious metro station in Riyadh, are all evidence to this fact.
 Now you can add to the list another futuristic design and concept.
 One that crosses out long waiting hours before a flight and the pain of traveling all the way to a nearby lounge or hotel.
 We are not referring to the ‘Go Sleep’ sleeping pods at Abu Dhabi International Airport.
-Instead, to the Jetway Hotel, a hotel hangar built as an extension of a private jet, a creative construction by Margot Krasojevic, which can be easily dismantled and wheeled off, and docked at any corner of an airfield owing to its lightweight.
+Instead, to the Jetway Hotel, a hotel hangar was built as an extension of a private jet, a creative construction by Margot Krasojevic, which can be easily dismantled, wheeled off, and docked at any corner of an airfield owing to its lightweight.